infrastructurebuilder/ibparent/README.md

 The code from the [com.mscharhag.ET](git@github.com:mscharhag/ET.git) package was directly into `ibexceptions` for modularization.
 If the ET project ever releases with modules, we will remove it and start depending on that module.

+### GAV Stuff

+The Maven GAV equivalents in IB work (GroupId, ArtifactId, Version) stuff was moved into `ibexceptions` because it makes more sense than to be in `ibcore`, as it reduces the necessary footprint of anything in IB needing to have a GAV.
+Specifically, this applies to the `ibversions-maven-plugin`, but probably for other stuff, too.

 ## Changes

 This parent releases regularly.
 Usually, this means every 2 weeks or so, but might mean more frequently if many things are changing or there is a security concern.
 It also might mean that this happens less frequently than that.